 Medical expenses cover should include:

-If you are travelling to Europe make sure you get a European Health Insurance Card (EHIC) for extra cover.
+If you are travelling to Europe make sure you get a UK Global Health Insurance Card (GHIC) for extra cover.

 If an emergency means you need to cancel your holiday you may be able to claim back the cost of your trip from your travel insurance policy.

 This guide explains what is covered by cancellation cover and what you need to do to make a claim.